krsjan/sketch-styleguide/README.md

 This styleguide is based on the bootstrap-framework.
 Download it here: https://github.com/krsjan/sketch-styleguide/raw/master/styleguide.sketch

+To make Sketch easier, I use the Sketch Toolbox (a Plugin Manager).
+Get it here: http://sketchtoolbox.com/

-I recommend the following plugins to support the design experience.
-Spend a minute to get to know these plugins:
+I recommend the following plugins to support the design experience, spend a minute to get to know them:

 1. Basealign – For vertically aligning text: https://github.com/abynim/BaseAlign
 2. Content Generator Sketch Plugin – To automatically generate content: https://github.com/timuric/Content-generator-sketch-plugin